Homes for Ukraine: Future accommodation options

 In the table below you can find the main differences between ‘become a host’ and ‘lodger agreement’ options.

-Type of arrangement/ contract | Home for Ukraine scheme | Contract on private base (between guest and host) |
+Type of arrangement/ contract Home for Ukraine scheme only Contract on private base (between guest and host)

-Money | Monthly payments from the Government £350 |
+Money Monthly payments from the Government £350 or £500 (depending on your guest’s first arrival date in the UK)

-Time | Hosting for 6-12 months | Decide length of short term contract and notice period and agree in lodging agreement |
+Time Hosting for 6 months or longer, can be until the end of guest’s Homes for Ukraine visa (36 or 18 months) Decide length of short term contract and notice period and agree in lodging agreement

-Bills | Host can’t take any payments for the rent or bills | Cost agreed in Lodging agreement can cover bills expenses |
+Bills Host can’t take any payments for the rent but can ask the guest to contribute towards the bills if required Cost agreed in Lodging agreement can cover bills expenses

 For more information about having a lodger

-Rent a room in your home via gov.uk has for some further information on having a lodger in your home.
+Rent a room in your home via gov.uk has some further information on having a lodger in your home.

 You would have to consider whether there would be any implications as to whether you are a homeowner or renter (discuss with your mortgage lender or landlord), whether any benefits that you receive would be affected by lodger income, any sort of legal or other costs related to setting up a lodging arrangement, any implications around insurance, ensuring no ‘overcrowding’.